Maxway CRT: Improving the Robustness of the Model-X Inference: Simulation studies

-In Figure \ref{fig:gauss}, we plot the type-I error against $N$ varying from $250$ to $2000$, as well as the power adjusted to type-I error when $N=2000$ under Configuration (I).
-In the main paper, we only include the results corresponding to pure linear effect, i.e. $h(X,\Z)=X$ and the d$_0$ test statistic.
-We observe similar patterns as Figure \ref{fig:gauss} in the remaining setups of (I), i.e. $h(X,\Z)$ containing the interaction effect or the d$_{\mathrm{I}}$ test statistic being used.
+In Figure \ref{fig:gauss}, we plot the type-I error against $N$ varying from $250$ to $2000$, as well as the power adjusted to type-I error (defined as the original average power minus the type-I error) when $N=2000$ under Configuration (SS.I).
+In the main paper, we only include the results corresponding to pure linear effect, i.e. $h(X,\Z)=X$, and the d$_0$ test statistic.
+We observe similar patterns as Figure \ref{fig:gauss} in the remaining setups of (SS.I), i.e. $h(X,\Z)$ containing the interaction effect or the d$_{\mathrm{I}}$ test statistic is used.
 These results are presented in Figures \ref{fig:gauss:add:1}--\ref{fig:gauss:add:3} of Appendix \ref{sec:app:num}.
-Similarly, we present in Figure \ref{fig:binary} the type-I error and power under Configuration (II) with $h(X,\Z)=X$ and the d$_0$ statistic used, with the other setups of (II) presented in Figures \ref{fig:binary:add:1}--\ref{fig:binary:add:3}.
-Finally, we plot the type-I error and average power (evaluated with $N=3200$) under Configuration (III) in Figure \ref{fig:ml}.
+Similarly, we present in Figure \ref{fig:binary} the type-I error and power under Configuration (SS.II) with $h(X,\Z)=X$ and the d$_0$ statistic used, with the other setups of (SS.II) presented in Figures \ref{fig:binary:add:1}--\ref{fig:binary:add:3}.
+Finally, we plot the type-I error and average power (evaluated with $N=3200$) under Configuration (SS.III) in Figure \ref{fig:ml}.